zoidyzoidzoid/awesome-ebpf/readme.md

   - [Enabling eBPF data plane with Calico](https://projectcalico.docs.tigera.io/maintenance/ebpf/enabling-bpf)
 - [merbridge](https://github.com/merbridge/merbridge/) - Use eBPF to speed up your Service Mesh.
 Merbridge replaces iptables rules with eBPF to intercept traffic.
 It also combines msg_redirect to reduce latency with a shortened datapath between sidecars and services.
 - [PcapPlusPlus](https://pcapplusplus.github.io/) - An open-source C++ library for capturing, parsing and crafting network packets.
 It features a C++ interface for creating AF_XDP sockets, making it easy to [send and receive packets through them](https://pcapplusplus.github.io/docs/next/features#af_xdp-support-beta).
+- [ApFree WiFiDog](https://github.com/liudf0716/apfree-wifidog) - A high performance and lightweight captive portal solution for wireless networks.
+It leverages eBPF for traffic control and deep packet inspection capabilities, with plans to gradually replace nftables firewall functionality with eBPF-based solutions.

 ### Observability